dscroft/writing_resources/_pages/proposal.md

 this definitely could be good, but I have yet to mark a good one (Computing and related subjects).

 - I am going to run my software - Well duh!
-But you're not actuallynsaying anything.
+But you're not actually saying anything.
 - I am going to test my software - How? just saying I'm gunna test it doesn't mean anything.
 - I am going to test my software to see if it is better - Better that what?
 Sliced bread?
 Being punched in the face?
 Star Wars episode I?
 - I am going to test my software to see if it is better than the old software - Better doesn't mean anything on it's own, better how?